zhelenskiy/Kotcell/README.md

 </table>

 So the chosen language was Kotlin.
-Solution of the compilation speed problem would be given in the corresponding paragraph of the article.
+A solution to the compilation speed problem would be given in the corresponding paragraph of the article.

 ## Implementation